-Even if your computer is fast enough for handling a Windows product.
-Still, you can move your head to android based operating systems.
-The profit is that they eat fewer resources and works faster compared to Windows and other major OS.
-While it’s sensible that it doesn’t support .exe files and can’t play HD videos.
+Even if your computer is fast enough to handle Windows product you can move your head to android based operating systems.
+The profit is that they eat fewer resources and works faster compared to Windows and other OS.
 But if you’re a geek, blogger or average user you can install an android based operating system on your computer, Phoenix OS is one of them.
-This is a guide where we’re dual booting the Phoenix OS with Windows operating system.
-But you can always create a bootable USB drive and run the Phoenix OS without installing anything on your computer.
+This is a guide to dual booting Phoenix OS on your computer.

-Phoenix Os delivers the same.
-A PC customized the Android based operating system.
-This guide is dedicated to installing Phoenix Os on your hard drive and dual boot with Windows.
+Phoenix OS is a customized Android based operating system.
+This guide is dedicated to help you install Phoenix Os on your computer and dual boot with Windows (if).

 Fortunately, now it offers an installer setup to easily install on your hard disk with just a few mouse strokes.